deltaecho07/CustomWebsocket/README.md

 # node-red-contrib-ws-subscriber-custom-deltaecho07

-Custom Websocket for connecting to ESB with help of Header with Token and X-ClientId.
+Custom Websocket for connecting with to a Socket with a Bearer Authentication.

 ### Installation